 3M or FFP1 or N95 or KN95?
 What Do Mask Numbers and Letters Mean?

 A visitor to the website asked this in the comment section on coronavirus and Pitta masks a few days back:

-Could you please explain: if a mask is FFP2 or 3, but NOT 3M – what does it mean exactly concerning coronavirus? thank you!
+Could you please explain: if a mask is FFP2 or 3, but NOT 3M – what does it mean exactly concerning COVID-19?
+Thank you!

 Here’s an explanation on the difference between N95, 3M and PM2.5, to help you out.

 N95, N99, FFP1, FFP2 and FFP3 Mask Ratings

 The ratings cover (most importantly for us) the filtration level, among other things.
 You can think of them like G, PG, PG-13, R ratings for movies.
 The movie ratings cover who can watch them.